-To install the Android 13 Developer Preview 1 on your Pixel device, you need to have the sideload OTA zip package of your particular device from recovery through ADB.
+To install the Android 13 Developer Preview 1 on your Pixel device, you need to have your particular device’s sideload OTA zip package from recovery through ADB.
 The good news is that this method works on google Pixel devices even if the bootloader is locked.

 - First, you need to download the update.zip file on your computer from the download links provided below.
 You can rename the file to a simpler name, that way it will be easier for you to flash via ADB commands.

 - Verify the SHA-256 checksum of the file you just downloaded to ensure that the file has been downloaded completely and correctly.

 - Now, on your device enable USB Debugging by going to Settings > About Phone > Tap Build Number 7 times, (optionally) enter your pattern, PIN or password to enable Developer Options, and then navigate to Settings > Developer Options > Enable USB Debugging.